 The Stamps and Postal History of Greece

 One of the most important areas of classic philately is Greece stamps, with many of the greatest names in collecting having formed important collections.
 Included are the Greece stamps, first printed in Paris and issued on 1st October 1861.
 However, the plates were subsequently transferred to Athens, where printings were produced from November 1861.
 These imperforate classical stamps are known by philatelists as the “Large Hermes Heads”.
 In 1886 a smaller, less impressive design was issued called the “Small Hermes Heads” series.
 Initially printed in Belgium production moved to Athens and perforations in various gauges are known as well as imperforates.
-The first pictorial issue was for the 1896 First International Olympics, it's classical Greek designs highly regarding amongst philatelists.
+The first pictorial issue was for the 1896 First International Olympics, it's classical Greek designs are highly regarded amongst philatelists.